 The key disadvantages associated with the hourly charge are the potential for unpredictability of total costs for the applicant or duty holder.
 Hourly rates can also create perceptions that the EPA may not be operating as efficiently as it could.
-These potential concerns are lessened as much as possible by the EPA following an EEZ cost recovery policy which it publishes on its website.
-13
+These potential concerns are lessened as much as possible by the EPA following an EEZ cost recovery policy which it publishes on its website.13

 The EEZ cost recovery policy includes processes to provide applicants and duty holders with transparency about likely total costs.
-If requested, the EPA gives cost estimates to applicants and duty holders (or those intending to make an application), who can also request progress reports, and/or meetings with the EPA to discuss costs.
+The EPA is to give estimates to applicants and duty holders and they can request progress reports, and/or meetings with the EPA to discuss costs.
 The EEZ cost recovery policy also notes how time recording is undertaken, and that invoices are sent monthly - broken down by project phase with detailed descriptions of line items.
 There is a process for dispute resolution and for applicants and duty holders to make formal objections about costs.

 The EEZ cost recovery policy also says that, as far as is practicable, the EPA will use staff who are appropriate to the task being undertaken.
 It also outlines matters the EPA will have regard to when charging for staff time, including whether the hours involved were reasonable for the task required.
-Before invoicing an applicant or duty holder, project/team leaders and/or managers are required to check that the time charged is in accordance with the cost recovery policy.
-Cost recovery processes are also subject to external financial audit.